kotoMJ/kotinode/README.md

 KoTiNode is a server(REST API) and frontend intended to be server for all Kotomisak's mobile applications and also the related Web application.

 Current version of KoTiNode is rather a skeleton for an API with following main TODO's:
-- create API for [KoTiNode](https://github.com/kotomisak/koti-point-android) mobile app
+- enhance REST API for [KoTiNode](https://github.com/kotomisak/koti-point-android) mobile app
 - create scripts for mongodb
 - use authentication (OAuth2) for secured access
 - administration web for mobile app's data